Homelander: Comic book series

-The Homelander is a patriotic superhero who leads the superhero team, The Seven, and the most powerful superhuman created by Vought-American.
+The Homelander is a patriotic superhero who leads the superhero team The Seven.
+He is the most powerful superhuman created by Vought-American.
 The company's cover story for the Homelander is that he is an alien who landed in the United States as an infant, much like Superman.
-In reality, he was grown in a secret laboratory, the progeny of genetic material taken from Stormfront, who was injected with Compound V while still a member of the Hitler Youth.
+In reality, he and the rest of the original roster of the Seven were grown in a secret laboratory, the progeny of genetic material taken from Stormfront, who was injected with Compound V while still a member of the Hitler Youth.
 Homelander spent most of his young life chained down with a hydrogen bomb strapped to him in case he tried to escape.
 His mother was a mentally disabled woman who died giving birth to him.

-Homelander remains under the financial thumb of VA, as their money funds the Seven's hedonistic lifestyle.
-Homelander eventually tries to encourage the other superheroes to do what they want, but relents due to his fear towards his boss, "The Guy From Vought" (James Stillwell).
+Homelander remains under the financial thumb of V, as their money funds the Seven's hedonistic lifestyle.
+Homelander eventually tries to encourage the other superheroes to do what they want, but relents due to his fear of his boss "The Vought Guy"/"The Guy From Vought".

-Until the events of the series' climax, it is implied that Homelander had raped Billy Butcher's wife, Becky, who then died giving birth to a superhuman baby Billy had then killed.
-In Issue #40, the Boys receive a series of incriminating photos seemingly showing Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
+Until the events of the series' climax, Billy Butcher is tricked into thinking Homelander had raped his wife Becky, who then died giving birth to a superhuman baby Butcher had then killed.
+In Issue #40, the Boys receive a series of incriminating doctored photos seemingly showing Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
 In private, Homelander shows signs of suffering a mental breakdown, talking to his own reflection in a mirror, and having bouts of nausea.
 He eventually decides that he is damned anyway for the acts depicted in the photos, and decides to give in to any intrusive thoughts that cross his mind.

 From Herogasm onward, Homelander resolves to free himself and the superhero community from Vought-American's control.
-He leads the other superheroes in a coup d'etat against the United States, launching an attack on the White House and killing everyone inside, including the President.
-During the subsequent confrontation between Homelander and Butcher, the masked Black Noir arrives in the Oval Office and reveals himself to be a clone of Homelander created solely to kill and replace him if he ever went rogue.
-Gradually being driven insane due to not being allowed to kill Homelander, Noir reveals that he committed the atrocities documented in the photos, including raping Butcher's wife, in order to trick Homelander into thinking he had dissociative identity disorder and pitting Butcher against him, so that Noir would finally be given authorization by the Vought Guy to fulfill his purpose.
-Outraged, Homelander attacks Black Noir, who proceeds to tear Homelander apart.
-Before dying, Homelander manages to seriously injure his former teammate, allowing Butcher to later finish him off with a crowbar.
+In Over the Hill with the Swords of a Thousand Men, he leads the other superheroes in a coup d'etat against the United States, launching an attack on the White House and killing everyone inside, including the President.
+During the subsequent confrontation between Homelander and Butcher, the masked Black Noir arrives in the Oval Office and reveals himself as a clone of Homelander (the first of the Seven grown after him), created solely to kill Homelander if he ever went rogue.
+Gradually driven insane due to not being allowed to kill Homelander, Noir reveals he committed the atrocities in the photos, including raping Butcher's wife, to trick the initially truly benevolent Homelander so that Noir would finally be allowed to fulfill his purpose.
+Outraged, Homelander attacks Black Noir.
+The remainder of their fight takes place off-panel, with a greatly injured Noir reappearing several pages later holding the headless remains of Homelander's torso, before being killed himself by Billy Butcher.